Michael Phelps: Philanthropy

 After the 2008 Olympics, Phelps used his $1 million Speedo bonus to set up the Michael Phelps Foundation.
 His foundation focuses on growing the sport of swimming and promoting healthier lifestyles.

 In 2010, the Michael Phelps Foundation, the Michael Phelps Swim School and KidsHealth.org developed and nationally piloted the "im" program for Boys & Girls Club members.
 The im program teaches children the importance of being active and healthy, with a focus on the sport of swimming.
 It also promotes the value of planning and goal-setting. im is offered through the Boys & Girls Clubs of America and through Special Olympics International.
 The Foundation has since developed two other programs, Level Field Fund-Swimming and Caps-for-a-Cause.

 The Foundation's largest event is its annual fundraiser, the Michael Phelps Foundation Golf Classic.
 Phelps stated he hoped to work with his Foundation more after retirement from competition following the 2012 Summer Olympics in London.

 In 2017, Phelps joined the board of Medibio, a company focused on diagnosis of mental health disorders.

-Records
+World Records

 Phelps has set 39 world records (29 individual, 10 relay), which is more records than any other swimmer that is recognized by FINA; this achievement surpassed Mark Spitz's previous record of 33 world records (26 individual, 7 relay).
 However, Johnny Weissmuller is reported to have broken 67 official world records.

 All but two of the records were set in a long-course (50-meter) pool.
-As of 23 July 2023, he holds world records in three events (indicated in bold).
+As of 23 July 2023, he holds world records in two events (indicated with "Current"), after his last standing individual world record in the 400 m individual medley was broken.